 8. Use the positive snowball effect.
 Here’s the good news: Once you start increasing inclusiveness, it becomes easier and easier.
 It builds on itself like a snowball racing down a hill, gathering mass.

 Why is this?
 Role models are powerful.
-FFT Boston has noticed that since it has increased its number of fellows of color, more diverse educators are seeing the grant, realizing it is open to inclusiveness, spreading the word, and applying.
+FFT Boston is counting on the idea that increased numbers of fellows of color will mean more diverse educators are seeing the grant, realizing it is open to inclusiveness, spreading the word, and applying.
 Hooray!

 It is my sincere hope that other teacher travel grants will use some of these best practices, realizing how important diversity is for the good of our entire country and our world.